What:

 - GAPA reaches this target population through income-generating activities, psychosocial support, and training on management of orphans and vulnerable children.

-- Improve quality of community health through ithe integration of health education, HIV/AIDS awareness campaigns, capacity building programs and continued support through income generating activities.
+- Improve quality of community health through the integration of health education, HIV/AIDS awareness campaigns, capacity building programs and continued support through income generating activities.

-- 56 grandmothers trained on soap making & mat making, and 80 grandmothers trained on beadwork for bracelets for sale in Whole Foods
+- 56 grandmothers trained on soap making & mat making and 80 grandmothers trained on beadwork for bracelets

 - 34 homes have been reconstructed or improved for the health and safety of the grandmothers